-Figure 2: Overview of the Behaviors, Practices, and Skills That Characterize Each Performance Level
+Figure 2.
+Overview of the Behaviors, Practices, and Skills That Characterize Each Performance Level.
+This figure denotes a progression of behaviors, practices and skills across levels of performance.

 When used according to the procedure outlined in this document, the Five Essential Practices of School Leadership Framework provides principals and superintendents detailed performance information.
 When reflecting on practice or assessing performance, principals and superintendents should refer to the indicators and elements in the framework for specific behaviors.
 Taken together, multiple elements describe performance on a given indicator, and multiple indicators combine to describe a practice.
 In the principal evaluation system, measures are aligned to elements and indicators.
 Principals receive feedback on performance at the practice level and can view indicator scores.